Mario-Martinez-Cabrera/Final-Project/README.md

 The front end queries and interacts with the table reservation API to send and retrieve data from a MySQL database.
 Using the Django rest framework, we implement the menu API to return a list of food menu items.

+We add token authentication with Djoser.
+We implement TokenAuthentication feature of Django REST frame work to secure table booking API.

 To be continued as we finish the project...